LLNL/coda-calibration-tool/docs/index.md

 #### Sorting & Re-Picking Events

-In the data table, under the requency column heading, you can click on the low heading tab and this will sort the bands from lowest to highest frequency based on the low end of the frequency band.
+In the data table, under the frequency column heading, you can click on the low heading tab and this will sort the bands from lowest to highest frequency based on the low end of the frequency band.

 Similarly, by clicking on the station column heading you can sort by station in alphabetical order or the event column heading and it will sort by event ID.